egome007/final_project/README.md

 +	Questions we found interesting and what motivated our answer
 +	Where and how we found the data and how we used this information to answer these questions
 +	The data exploration and cleanup process (accompanied by our Jupyter Notebooks)
-+	The analysis process (accompanied by your Jupyter Notebook)
++	The analysis process (accompanied by your COLAB)
 +	Our conclusions, which should include a numerical summary and visualizations of that summary
 +	The implications of our findings: what do our findings mean?